EricMarcon/WMI/docs/README.md

 ## Download binaries

-- [x64](https://github.com/EricMarcon/WMI/releases/download/2.5/64-bit.executable.installer.exe): For any x64 version of Windows > XP SP3.
-Recommended.
+- [x64](https://github.com/EricMarcon/WMI/releases/download/1.0/WMI.exe): For any x64 version of Windows > XP SP3.

-- [x86](https://github.com/EricMarcon/WMI/releases/download/2.5/32-bit.executable.installer.exe): for any version of Windows > XP SP3.

 The installers will download .NET Framework 4.7 if needed.